Amman Message: Reception

+A related initiative in the Philippines is the AMING Message: A Caucus of Religious Leaders for Diversity, Respect and Tolerance, a statement endorsed by Filipino Muslim religious leaders and representatives of various Islamic organizations.
+The message emphasizes that religious harmony requires "respect, acceptance and recognition of religious differences" and calls upon Filipino Muslims, regardless of fiqh, manhaj or aqeedah, to come together for the common good, respect the rule of law, "agree to disagree", and respect and acknowledge differences among Muslims.
+It further calls for the participation of religious leaders in peacebuilding, governance, socio-economic development and education to proceed through consensus, consultation and conference.

+The AMING Message reflects themes also found in the Amman Message, particularly its emphasis on religious diversity, mutual respect, tolerance, consultation and cooperation for the common good.
+Whereas the Amman Message was presented as an international initiative addressing Islamic schools of jurisprudence and theology and interreligious relations, the AMING Message applies similar principles in the Philippine context, explicitly calling on Muslims of differing fiqh, manhaj and aqeedah to cooperate while maintaining their respective differences.
+The AMING Message thus provides a Philippine example of a Muslim religious initiative emphasizing intra-Muslim dialogue and cooperation across differences.

 Further criticism has been expressed over the (lack of) actions or policies following the Amman declaration.
 Local Jordanian leaders have pointed to the limited impact of the Amman Message inside Jordan, manifested through the lack of engagement with the message by Jordanian municipalities, mosques and religious organisations.

 Suhail Nakhouda, editor-in-chief of the Amman-based magazine Islamica, stated that the Amman Message did little to effectively address ongoing problems within the country of Jordan: "The problem with the Amman Message is that it bears no relation to the situation on the ground.
 There is no water, no pavements; the economy is bad, and many young people are out of work.
 Peoples' lives, as well as the images they see, stay the same."
 While some point to the religious legitimacy of the Hashemite royal family for its descent from the Islamic Prophet Muhammad, Nakhouda states that King Abdullah's message is likely to be dampened by his lifestyle, which he claims is the subject of criticism.

 Despite the ecumenical nature of the Amman Message, a marked decline in Shia-Sunni relations as a result of increased sectarian conflict in such countries as Iraq, Syria, Lebanon, Bahrain and Yemen has taken shape since the message was issued including armed conflict.
 For some scholars, this has made declarations as the Amman Message all the more important.
 Others have problematised what has been referred to as a declaration proliferation taking place post-9/11.